Learning to Diagnose and Correct Moral Errors: Beyond Shallow Heuristics in Moral Alignment: Related Works

 \section{Related Works}

-As mentioned in Section~\ref{sec:intro}, various approaches have been proposed to align LLMs with human moral values, including reinforcement learning from human feedback~\cite{bai2022training} and moral self-correction~\cite{ganguli2023capacity}.
-However, the alignment techniques have often been criticized for capturing only the mapping patterns (through statistical association) between a prompt and a moral judgment ~\cite{zhou2023lima,liu2024intrinsic,lee2024mechanistic,liu-etal-2025-discourse, qi2024safety,lin2023unlocking,preniqi2024moralbert,tennant2025moral}, while developing little sensitivity to what accounts for the moral judgment and how the judgment is made ~\cite{reynolds2015recognition,cervantes2020artificial,sachdeva2025normative}.
-In the meanwhile, although pragmatic inferences have been proven to be effective in detecting toxic language and social bias tasks ~\cite{sap2020social,chen2025pragmatic}, very few has examined whether it can be used for diagnosing and correcting moral errors and to what extent it is generalizable across different tasks.
+Various approaches have been proposed to align LLMs with human moral values, including reinforcement learning from human feedback~\cite{bai2022training} and moral self-correction~\cite{ganguli2023capacity}.
+However, existing alignment techniques have often been criticized for learning only the mapping patterns between prompts and moral judgments through statistical associations~\cite{zhou2023lima,liu2024intrinsic,lee2024mechanistic,liu-etal-2025-discourse,qi2024safety,lin2023unlocking,preniqi2024moralbert,tennant2025moral}, which can lead to shallow or brittle alignment~\cite{reynolds2015recognition,cervantes2020artificial,sachdeva2025normative}.
+In the meanwhile, although pragmatic inferences have been proven to be effective in detecting toxic language and social bias tasks ~\cite{sap2020social,chen2025pragmatic}, very few has examined whether it can be used for diagnosing and correcting morally problematic content and to what extent it is generalizable across different tasks.

 More studies focus on evaluating the moral values and sociocultural norms embedded in LLMs~\cite{scherrer2023evaluating,ramezani2023knowledge,adilazuarda2024towards,moore2024large}.
-Since the Moral Foundation Theory (MFT)~\cite{haidt2004intuitive,graham2013moral} is widely used to characterize moral issues and understand human morality, several studies also investigate whether LLMs can recognize the MFs~\cite{simmons2023moral,preniqi2024moralbert,abdulhai2024moral,zangari2025survey}. ~\citet{liu2025pragmatic} is one of the first that incorporates MFT into pragmatic inference and successfully train LLMs to draw on them when making moral judgments.
-This study builds on their findings, but goes beyond their design of pragmatic inferences to dive into the development of LLMs' moral sensitivity through diagnosing and correcting.
+Since the Moral Foundation Theory (MFT)~\cite{haidt2004intuitive,graham2013moral} is widely used to characterize morally problematic content and understand human morality, several studies also investigate whether LLMs can recognize the MFs~\cite{simmons2023moral,preniqi2024moralbert,abdulhai2024moral,zangari2025survey}.
+In this paper, we leverage \textbf{moral foundations as a formalization of the underlying social norms} that guide moral diagnosis and correction for heavy-load inference.

+More broadly, decomposing texts into intermediate natural-language signals, such as implicit content or step-wise rationales, has been shown to possess richer and more informative representations for downstream classification~\cite{hoyle2023natural}. ~\citet{liu2025pragmatic} is one of the first that incorporates MFT into pragmatic inference and successfully trains LLMs to draw on them when making moral judgments.
+This study leverages their designs of pragmatic inference steps, but moves one step forward to improve LLMs' moral diagnosis and correction, with a key interest in generalization across different types of tasks.